modelica/ModelicaSpecification/RationaleMCP/0032/readme.md

 Implementing the _Dymola 2020_ prototype took very little effort; less than 50 lines of code have been required.

-### _Dymola 2021x_ prototype
+### _Dymola 2022x_ prototype

-A next prototype implementation supporting proper syntax for deselections instead of tool-vendor specific annotations is planned.
-It is scheduled to be part of _Dymola 2021x_.
+_Dymola 2022x_ fully supports selective model extension with proper syntax for deselections instead of tool-vendor specific annotations and all required semantic checks.
+It passes the tests of the `SelectiveExtension_13th_Modelica_Conference` 0.4.0 library.

 ### Examples library